top of page

 Dear Prospective Member,

-WORKING WITHIN DIVIDES is a Group Relations Conference (GRC) that offers a space to explore these and other questions, and to focus on both the possibilities and impossibilities of work held within the current fissures and ruptures of our day.
+AUTHORITY, LEADERSHIP AND LEGACY: CREATIVE DISSONANCE IN BODIES AT WORK is a Group Relations Conference (GRC) that offers a space to listen to the experience of dissonance within ourselves as well as in our surroundings, while we work with others and while exploring creativity and movement forward.
+In this conference, we focus on both the possibilities and impossibilities of work held within the resonances and dissonances of our day.

-If you are ready to work within divides, activate community, and transform our sense of rupture, then we invite you to join and work with us.
+If you are ready to explore and work with creative dissonance in bodies of, and at, work; if you are ready to activate community and transform our sense of rupture; then we invite you to join and work with us.

 Sincerely,